-Two years into the show, the focus of Port Charles changed dramatically, introducing supernatural & gothic elements such as werewolves and vampires; with its new focus, the show more closely resembled a modern day version of Dark Shadows.
+Two years into the show, the focus of Port Charles changed dramatically, introducing supernatural & gothic elements such as angels, werewolves, witchcraft, time traveling and vampires; with its new focus, the show more closely resembled a modern day version of Dark Shadows.

 Finally, in 2000, the show moved from traditional, open-ended storylines to a structure that resembled a telenovela.
 Storylines were told over thirteen-week story arcs (termed books by the creators).

 - Actor Allusion: Debbie Morgan plays a doctor on this show (Ellen Burgess), just as she played on Loving/The City and All My Children (Angie Hubbard) for roughly a decade prior.

 - Alternate Universe: An arguable example in its supernatural days.
 While closely tied to General Hospital during its first two years, once Port Charles moved to telling stories about vampires and werewolves, very little of the action on Port Charles impacted General Hospital and vice versa.
 Until the Crossover, that is....

 - Babies Ever After: The series ends with Alison pregnant with Caleb's baby.

 - Big Good: Would anyone ever believe that Cloudcuckoolander Lucy Coe ended up being part of a bloodline of Vampire Slayers, alongside her Cousin Rafe, unable to do so anymore though having died in his last stand off against Caleb, and only acting as her guardian angel, and the only one able to defeat Caleb not once, or twice but three times?